GPadaka19/Certify-NFT/api-documentation.md

 ## Notes
 - All timestamps are in UTC
 - All addresses should be valid Ethereum addresses
-- Image files should be in PNG or JPG format
+- Certificate files can be in PDF, PNG, or JPG format
 - Maximum file size for uploads is 5MB

 ## Environment Setup